13 Most Common Medical Billing Errors and How to Avoid and Fix Them

 Regularly train and educate billing personnel to stay up-to-date with code guidelines and updates.

-3. Upcoding or Downcoding
+3. Upcoding and Downcoding

 4. Unbundling Coding Error